Google Tag Manager

 after version 2020.11.26

-This event is triggered every time the page visitor saves the consent configuration.
+This event is triggered each time the page visitor saves the Consent-configuration.
 After the initial consent is given, it is also sent on subsequent page views.

-It provides information about the permissions that the page visitor last configured.
+It provides information about the authorizations that the site visitor last configured.

 Example: